Enhanced Care Practitioner

 - Hours: 37.5 hours per week

 Highland Home Carers are looking for experienced Care Practitioners who are keen to develop and use their skills to undertake the role of ‘Enhanced Care Practitioner’.
 This role will work as part of an internal response team, responding to the needs of the organisation on a day-to-day basis.
 This will be a fast paced and reactive role, ensuring that the people that we support across all our communities within Highland Home Carers, receive the agreed levels of service.
+A company vehicle will be available to use as part of this role.

 The ideal candidate will: